 You have your checklist of platform requirements and key business goals and objectives, in addition to an understanding of the integrations essential to an eCommerce platform that would best support your business.
 Now the process of finding the right solution begins.

 nopCommerce should be at the top of your list.
 A secure and open source eCommerce platform, nopCommerce is also scalable and highly-customizable.
-As an enterprise business, you are going to need a great deal of customization.
+As an enterprise eCommerce business, you are going to need a great deal of customization.
 You need a platform that can be tailored to your needs. nopCommerce can provide the standard and custom integrations your business requires.
-All specific features and functionalities are described on the Enterprise page.

 Download nopCommerce and start using the eCommerce platform best suited to your business.